 Students in Adventure Kids Day Camp, Summer Lab on Stage or Summer School (Grade 3 and above) may purchase lunch from Cafe Lab, the Laboratory Schools' cafeteria.
 Bag-lunch options are also available for Summer School Nursery through Second grade and Adventure Kids on field trip days.
 For more information, please contact Cafe Lab at 773-702-0403 or email@example.com

 Children may also bring lunch, snacks and drinks beginning the first day.
 Please pack foods that do not require refrigeration.
-Snacks will be provided for Nursery and Kindergarten classes as well as for Adventure Kids Day Camp, Sports Camp and Late Day enrollees.
+Snacks will be provided for Nursery and Kindergarten classes as well as for Adventure Kids Day Camp, Sports Camp and Fun in the Sun enrollees.

 Cafe Lab menus are peanut and tree nut free; given the potential severity of peanut/tree nut allergies amongst the school-aged population, Summer Lab, reserves the right to ask that you not send certain foods with your child for the life safety of our students.

-Summer School students in Kindergarten through 4th Grade registered for 6-week, Full Day programs will have swimming twice a week; pool time includes instruction and free swim.
+Summer School students in Kindergarten through 4th Grade registered for 6-week, Full Day programs will have swimming during the week; pool time includes instruction and free swim.
 Students should provide swimsuits, swim caps, and goggles and nose clips if needed.
 Please label or mark items clearly with your child's name.

 Adventure Kids Campers swim three days a week; pool time includes instruction and free swim.
 Field trips may also include additional water activities.